gabriellst/SnakeGame/README.md

 * Run main.py
 * ENJOY!

-### You can move the snake by pressing the WASD keys, and the objective is to eat as much *yellow dots* as possible, AKA food.
+### You can move the snake by pressing the WASD keys, and the objective is to eat as much *yellow dots* as possible, AKA food 🍋

 <center>
     <img src="gameplay.gif">